 I stayed at Hotel San Paolo al Convento, Trani, a nice 4-star hotel right on the harbor next to the seaside garden and an easy walk to the historic center.
 Formerly a convent, rooms and common areas, including a large sitting room, have historic decor and nice art work.
 There’s an internal courtyard where guests can sit outdoors and rooms overlook the courtyard, public gardens, or harbor.
 There’s parking on the street right by the hotel and it was easy to get there by car.

-- See and compare more hotels in Trani
+- See top hotels in Trani for more choices

 Places to Visit Near Trani

 Trani can be visited as a day trip by train from nearby places such as Bari and Giovinazzo or Posta Santa Croce, but it also makes a good base for visiting the area.
 See its location on this Puglia Map and Guide.